mdhiggins/sickbeard_mp4_automator/README.md

     - `audio-channel-bitrate` = set the bitrate for each audio channel.
 Default is 256.
 Setting this value to 0 will attempt to mirror the bitrate of the audio source, but this can be unreliable as bitrates vary between different codecs.
     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)
     - `audio-default-language` = If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
+    - `audio-filter` = Applies FFMPEG audio filter.
+Make sure you specify all parameters are you would using the `-af` option with FFMPEG command line
     - `subtitle-codec` = set your desired subtitle codec.
 If you're embedding subs, `mov_text` is the only option supported.
 If you're creating external subtitle files, `srt` or `webvtt` are accepted.
     - `subtitle-language` = same as audio-language but for subtitles.
 Set to `nil` to disable copying of subtitles.
     - `subtitle-language-default` = same as audio-language-default but for subtitles